Ayu0404/python/README.md

 1. List Comprehension - Simple tasks to comprehend the concept and syntax.
 Updated Guess the state to use the same.
 1. Dictionary Comprehension - Simple tasks to comprehend the concept and syntax.
 Created NATO Alphabet game.

+## Day 27

+### Introduction to TkInter library

+1. Functional Arguments - are usually used to assign a default values for optional arguments.
+Eg: Turtle.write(), args is mandatory but font() tupple etc is optional becuase it has an initial predefined value.
+2. Keyword \*args - Pass n number of arguments.
+The argument is passed as a list.
+3. Keywords \*kwargs - Key Words Arguments.
+The argument is passed as a dictionary.

+_In a dictionary, dict_name.get('key_name') - returns None whereas dict_name['key_name'], when the `key_name` is not present returns undefined._

+### Miles to Kilometers

+A simple demonstration of `Tkinter` linrary to use `Labels`, `Buttons` and `window` to convert a distance in miles to kilometers.